programic/pipe-dotenv/README.md

       EXTRAS_BITBUCKET_DEPLOYMENT_ENVIRONMENT: $BITBUCKET_DEPLOYMENT_ENVIRONMENT
 ```

-# Example .env.example
+# Example source file
-Below is an example of what an .env.example can look like.
+Below is an example of what an source file can look like.

+## .env.example
 ```dotenv
 APP_NAME="My Project"
 APP_ENV=local